cecomp64/meteor-counter/docs/SYNC_SETUP.md

 - Check Netlify function logs for errors

 ### Data not appearing in database
-- Run the schema.sql file to ensure tables exist
+- Run the src/database/schema.sql file to ensure tables exist
 - Check that DATABASE_URL has `?sslmode=require` at the end
 - Verify Neon database is not in sleep mode